Last updated in October 2015

 Indonesians have not forgotten Germans’ compassion and willingness to help in the aftermath of the tsunami disaster in Aceh in late 2004.
 The help provided by Germany following the 2009 earthquake was also well received.

 As the country with the world’s largest Muslim population, Indonesia is a major partner of Germany in dialogue on religious issues.
-In April 2013, the third German-Indonesian Interfaith and Intercultural Dialogue between representatives of the two countries’ governments and numerous civil-society organisations and religious communities was held in Manado in the Indonesian province of North Sulawesi.
+The fourth German-Indonesian Interfaith and Intercultural Dialogue between representatives of the two countries’ governments and numerous civil-society organisations and religious communities was held in September 2015 in Berlin.

 There are currently some 300 German companies operating in Indonesia, many with their own production facilities.
 They include not only global players but also many small and medium-sized companies covering a broad section of German business.

-As Germany’s official business promotion agency, Germany Trade & Invest (GTAI) advises Indonesian companies that are keen to extend their business activities to the German market and provides support in the form of foreign-trade information to German companies seeking to enter the Indonesian market (external link, opens in new windowwww.gtai.de).
+As Germany’s official business promotion agency, Germany Trade & Invest (GTAI) provides support to German companies seeking to enter the Indonesian market (www.gtai.de).

-The German industry and trade centre German Centre Indonesia in Serpong (external link, opens in new windowwww.germancentre.co.id) provides start-up assistance to small and medium-sized companies seeking to gain access to the Indonesian market.
+The German Centre Indonesia (www.germancentre.co.id) provides start-up assistance to small and medium-sized companies seeking to gain access to the Indonesian market.
 It offers production and office space complete with the necessary infrastructure and state-of-the-art communications.

 Other German institutions active in Indonesia are the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the KfW Development Bank and the Deutsche Investitions- und Entwicklungsgesellschaft (DEG), which is a KfW subsidiary.

-In 2013, the value of Indonesian trade with Germany declined slightly.
-Indonesian exports to Germany shrank by approximately 10 per cent, to EUR 3.5 billion.
+In 2014, Indonesian exports to Germany increased slightly by 0.4 per cent, to approximately EUR 3.6 billion.
 Indonesia’s main exports to Germany are food and animal feedstuffs (in particular vegetable oils and fats), textiles, agricultural produce, electronic devices, footwear and ores.

-Indonesian imports from Germany fell slightly, by approximately 2.5 per cent, to EUR 3.1 billion.
-The country’s main imports from Germany are machinery, primary and finished chemical products, communications technology, electricity generation and distribution equipment, electronic components, metals, motor vehicles and pharmaceutical products.
-(The sometimes significant discrepancies between German and Indonesian trade figures are probably due in part to the Rotterdam and Singapore effects.
-According to Indonesian figures, the country actually records a balance of trade deficit with Germany.)
+In 2014, Indonesian imports from Germany fell by 5.5 per cent, to around EUR 3 billion.
+The country’s main imports from Germany are machinery, chemical products, communications technology, electricity generation and distribution equipment, electronic components, motor vehicles and pharmaceutical products.

 German companies’ engagement in Indonesia

-The severe recession suffered by the Indonesian economy in 1997/98 barely affected the presence of German companies there.
-Although numerous companies in virtually all sectors suffered declines in sales – plant construction and the building industry in general were particularly hard hit – German firms, with only a few exceptions, did not withdraw from the Indonesian market.
-German companies active in Indonesia include Siemens and Thyssen Krupp and, in the chemical sector, BASF, Bayer, Beiersdorf, Merck, Henkel, Evonik and Südchemie.
+The severe recession suffered by the Indonesian economy in 1997 and 1998 barely affected the presence of German companies there.
+Although numerous companies in virtually all sectors suffered declines in sales – plant construction and the building industry in general were particularly hard hit – German firms did not withdraw from the Indonesian market.
+German companies active in Indonesia include Siemens and Thyssen Krupp and, in the chemical sector, BASF, Bayer, Beiersdorf, Merck, Henkel and Evonik.
 Other major companies operating there are Allianz AG and Deutsche Bank in the finance and insurance sector, DHL, Schenker and Hapag-Lloyd in the logistics sector and HeidelbergCement, Fuchs Oil and Schott AG.
-Daimler/Mercedes-Benz and BMW carry out final assembly of cars in Indonesia and are keen to expand their production there.
+Daimler/Mercedes-Benz and BMW carry out final assembly of cars in Indonesia.

 Companies like Siemens AG (which manufactures steam turbines in Bandung), KSB, Festo and Bosch have expanded their activities in Indonesia and LINDE AG and Ferrostaal AG plan to do so in their respective business sectors.

-Indonesia is a priority country of German development cooperation, German-Indonesian having begun as early as the 1950s.
-The bilateral portfolio focuses on three priority areas: energy and climate change, pro-poor growth and good governance.
-Germany provides funding worth approximately EUR 3.4 billion, making it Indonesia’s fourth largest bilateral development cooperation partner, after Japan, Australia and the United States.
-Germany provides substantial support for development programmes in Indonesia through multilateral institutions such as the United Nations, the Global Fund to Fight AIDS, Tuberculosis and Malaria, the World Bank, the Asian Development Bank and the European Union budget.
+Indonesia is one of the global partners of German development cooperation.
+German-Indonesian cooperation began as early as the 1950s and Germany is Indonesia’s fourth largest bilateral development cooperation partner, after Japan, Australia and the United States.
+In addition, Germany provides substantial support for development programmes in Indonesia through multilateral institutions such as the United Nations, the Global Fund to Fight AIDS, Tuberculosis and Malaria, the World Bank, the Asian Development Bank and the European Union budget.
+Germany also funds the work of non-governmental organisations and regional programmes in the context of ASEAN.

 Scientific and technological cooperation

 The biggest project in recent years was the construction of a tsunami early-warning system, on which an agreement was concluded in the wake of the 2004 tsunami.
 Germany provided some EUR 53 million in funding for this purpose.
-A large number of institutions on both sides are involved in the project, the German side being headed by the German Research Centre for Geosciences in Potsdam and the Indonesian side by the Indonesian Agency for Meteorology, Climatology and Geophysics (BKMG).
-Construction of the system is largely completed; its final handover to the Indonesian authorities took place in March 2011.
-There is, however, a follow-up project entitled PROTECTS that focuses on capacity-building measures and efforts to ensure the system’s sustainability.
-These measures are scheduled to run until 2014.
+A large number of institutions on both sides are involved in the project, the German side being headed by the German Research Centre for Geosciences (GFZ) in Potsdam and the Indonesian side by the Indonesian Agency for Meteorology, Climatology and Geophysics (BKMG).
+Construction of the system is completed; it was handed over to the Indonesian authorities in March 2011.
+The follow-up project PROTECTS, which also included capacity-building measures and efforts to ensure the system’s sustainability, was concluded at the end of March 2014.
+The BMKG has tasked a German consortium with the job of providing continued services for the system in cooperation with the GFZ.

 Another priority area of bilateral cooperation is Indonesia’s proposed construction of a National Innovation System.
 The German side provided assistance here a number of years ago by presenting a study on Indonesia’s research and technology landscape.
-Implementation of the proposals contained in this study constitutes an integral part of the planned National Innovation System.
-To this end, ties between the business and research communities in Indonesia are to be strengthened, which is why the German side is helping to build Business Technology Centres by seconding CIM experts.
+Implementation of the proposals contained in this study constitutes an integral part of the newly emerging National Innovation System.
+To this end, efforts are to be made to strengthen ties between the business and scientific communities in Indonesia as well.
+The German side has helped to build Business Technology Centres by seconding a CIM expert.
+The work was completed in 2014.

 In the area of biotechnology, work on biodiversity is continuing and is being extended to include cooperation between German and Indonesian research collections.
 Indonesia offers an inexhaustible wealth of biodiversity.
 In June 2013, the so-called White Paper laying out a joint strategy to identify medically relevant substances based on biodiversity was adopted by the BMBF and RISTEK.
-To begin with, joint project proposals are being developed.
+Eight project proposals have since been submitted and funding could begin in 2015.
 In the area of environmental research, the German Research Foundation’s (DFG) special research area on the ecological and socio-economic function of tropical forests and the analysis of monocultures, focusing on Jambi, Sumatra, commenced work with an opening workshop in June 2012.

-The long-standing cooperation in marine research is continuing with the launch of the SPICE III project.
+The long-standing cooperation in marine research is continuing with the launch of the SPICE III project, but it is being expanded by a separate agreement with Indonesia’s Ministry of Marine Affairs and Fisheries.
+The Science for Indonesia Marine Ecosystems and Fisheries (SIMEF) agreement was signed in November 2014.
 Research here focuses on marine biodiversity, climate change and coral reef and mangrove ecology.

 Thanks to the lively academic exchange between the two countries, under which some 25,000 Indonesian scientists and engineers have received training in Germany since the founding of the Republic of Indonesia, it has proved possible to constantly expand and intensify cooperation.
 Indonesia’s scientific elites include a number of graduates of German universities, many of whom studied on scholarships funded by the German Academic Exchange Service (DAAD).